 Sermon in the City includes 7 focused times of reading and prayer through the Sermon on the Mount and is written as a script for easy accessibility.
 This could be used in your weekly programming as you lead your junior or high school students through the readings, but best in a small group setting used by multiple youth leaders!

-Open is a four-week curriculum (with bonus fifth-week option) that was created by Believe to help students understand what it means to be generous, and how generosity should be a natural response to God’s gifts in our lives.
+Open is a four-week curriculum (with a bonus fifth-week option) that was created by Believe to help junior high students understand what it means to be generous, and how generosity should be a natural response to God’s gifts in our lives.

 It includes four lessons with graphics, a countdown bumper video, and customizable slides to make it your own.
 The optional fifth week is a bonus celebration!
 This lesson includes the Open film, game graphics, and lesson graphics.
 Open curriculum could be used in your weekly programming or in small groups with your junior high students.

 In, Up & Out - 4 High School Lessons on the Lord's Prayer